Virgin Gorda

 • Little Dix Bay Hotel

-Buffet luncheon and dinner on a spacious dining terrace.
-Proper dress required.
+This hotel serves buffet luncheon and dinner on a spacious dining terrace.
+Proper dress is required.
 Web: www.littledixbay.com/dining.
-Phone: 284-495-5555.
+Phone: 284-495-5555

 • Mad Dog